 - Net Investment in Capital Assets-This category groups all capital assets into one component of net position.
-Accumulated depreciation and the outstanding balances of debt that are attributable to the acquisition, construction or improvement of these assets reduce the balance in this category.
-The investment is equal to the Agency's book value of capital assets, \$405,112, as there is no debt outstanding related to these assets. - Restricted Net Position-This category presents external restrictions imposed by creditors, grantors, contributors, or laws and regulations of other governments, and restrictions imposed by law through constitutional provisions or enabling legislation.
-Restricted net position at June 30, 2021 consists of \$3,654 restricted for future capital costs, \$68,257 for community development, \$10,628 restricted for Lead Abatement Program, \$7,154 restricted for the Section 312 Loan Program, \$6,679 restricted for the Rental Rehabilitation Program, \$52,124 restricted for the State Housing Grant Program, and \$884,158 for the Cities RISE Program. - Unrestricted Net Position-This category represents net position of the Agency not restricted for any project or other purpose.
+Accumulated depreciation/amortization and the outstanding balances of debt that are attributable to the acquisition, construction or improvement of these assets reduce the balance in this category.
+The investment is equal to the Agency's book value of capital assets less the lease liability for a total of \$414.620 at June 30, 2022. - Restricted Net Position-This category presents external restrictions imposed by creditors, grantors, contributors, or laws and regulations of other governments, and restrictions imposed by law through constitutional provisions or enabling legislation.
+Restricted net position at June 30, 2022 consists of \$11,991 restricted for future capital costs, \$91,953 for community development, \$10,628 restricted for Lead Abatement Program, \$8,754 restricted for the Section 312 Loan Program, \$1,879 restricted for the Rental Rehabilitation Program, \$56,511 restricted for the State Housing Grant Program, and \$746,099 for the Cities RISE Program. - Unrestricted Net Position-This category represents net position of the Agency not restricted for any project or other purpose.

 In the fund financial statements, nonspendable amounts represent net current financial resources that cannot be spent because they are either not in spendable form or legally or contractually required to be maintained intact.
-Nonspendable fund balance maintained by the Agency at June 30, 2021 included the following at June 30, 2021.
+Nonspendable fund balance maintained by the Agency at June 30, 2022 included the following: